Understanding the Game of Craps: Odds and House Edge

 Single-Roll Bets

-Single-roll bets, also called proposition bets, are quite straightforward and unlike the Pass Line and Don’t Pass bets, they are resolved in a single roll of the dice.
-Generally, these wagers come with a much higher house edge since players bet on particular numbers or a small group of numbers.
+Single-roll bets, also called proposition bets, are quite straightforward, and unlike the Pass Line and Don’t Pass bets, they are resolved in a single roll of the dice.
+Generally, these wagers carry a much higher house edge because players bet on specific numbers or on a small group of numbers.

 Type of Bet Payout True Odds Dice Combinations House Edge